adiazcayeros/covid19mexico/README.md

 # covid19mexico
 Analysis of covid19 individual level cases and tested patients

+Since April 14 I have been keeping track of the data released by the Federal Government of Mexico of information regarding COVID-19 tests for patients seeking care in the national health system, including both public and private hospitals and clinics.
+The database has been growing very quickly, as the testing capacity of the Mexican government has been ramped up.

+As or May 23 the data includes almost 216 thousand cases that form the basis of study for the federal strategy.
+It is important to note that this data has been readily released by the federal government updated every day, and there is no reason to believe it is any different from the data they have been using to build their epidemiological models.

+The graphs are the estimated CFR for both positive and negative (or pending) test patients, according to various correlates also included in the dataset.
+It is very important to note that finding a correlation in this type of data is no evidence of a causal relationship.
+This should be particularly clear when considering that intubation, hospital care in an ICU or having an initial diagnosis of pneumonia are all positively correlated with death, but that cannot be interpreted as meaning that urgent care interventions increase the likelihood of dying: the relationship reveals the very strong selection effects that prevail throughout all this data: a patient only enters the sample if she is seeking care, and more seriously ill patients are more likely to require extraordinary measures, but they may still die, notwithstanding the care they receive.

+I am not particularly interested or competent to analyze the medical aspects of the comorbidity factors.
+However, including them in a statistical model is important because they are a large part of what accounts for an eventual fatality.
+What interests me are the differences in institutional performance as exhibited by state level fixed effects and the institutional makeup of health institutions in Mexico.

+Although more sophisticated modelling choices are possible, the simple logits allow for a clear visualization of the main patterns and some indication of strong differential institutional performance.

 ![CFR Age and Gender](/Demography11.png)

 Files labeled with no.11 have the updated information from May 23 with more than 215,656 patients